24 High-Protein Breakfast Recipes to Power Your Day

 Start your morning by sipping on something that will set you up for success the rest of the day.
 Whether you prefer smoothies, shakes or Bulletproof Coffee, we’ve got you covered.
 Here are five high-protein breakfast options that require a straw, instead of a fork!

 You’ll be hard-pressed to find a smoothie recipe that goes a further distance than this one.
 To start, Bulletproof Brain Octane C8 MCT Oil provides a boost of quality fats.
 Plus, a scoop of Bulletproof InnerFuel Prebiotic helps with gut health and immune support.
-And, you can sip confidently knowing you’re feeding your body all nine essential amino acids, courtesy of Complete Daily Energy Collagen Protein.
+And, you can sip confidently knowing you’re feeding your body all nine essential amino acids, courtesy of Energy Collagen Protein.

 Sweet potatoes for breakfast?
 You betcha, especially on paleo!
 Seriously, once you take your first sip of this concoction, you’ll reconsider the role of veggies in the morning.